Dear BFS Community,

 When will BFS physically re-open?

-Please be assured that we will be following safety protocols as required.
+Please be assured that we are following safety protocols as required.

 Can BFS be physically open and run virtual school at the same time?